juleast/GeneratePIF/readme.md

     - ro.vendor.build.version.sdk
     - ro.product.build.version.sdk
 - FORCE_BASIC_ATTESTATION:
+  - This property only works with V15.0 or later versions of PIF module.
-  - This property should only be added when the API level is greater than Nougat (25)
+  - This property should only be added when the API level is greater than Nougat (25).
-  - ie. if FIRST_API_LEVEL=27 add FORCE_BASIC_ATTESTATION=true as last property of json.
+  - ie. if FIRST_API_LEVEL=27 add FORCE_BASIC_ATTESTATION=true as last property of JSON file.

 Then save your file like this: